TEEN-BOOM/Comments-Format/README.md

 */
 ```
 *note: the asterisk between lines is not necessary it is used to show how to align the text*

+## Communicating Intent
+TODO, DESC (description), REASON can be used to specify the *type* of the comment, these *types* should strictly be typed in capital letters.
+The types are succeeded by a `::` double colon token followed by a space.

+### Example